Solirs/Isobox/USEGUIDE.md

 You may want to set the -tty argument to launch the gui in another tty.
 Or the -display argument to set the display to startx on (:0, :1, :2, etc).

 You now know the basics of Isobox!
-There are more commands like `isobox ls` that you can discover and that arent covered here, but you can now use Isobox.
+There are more commands like `isobox ls` that you can discover and that arent covered here, but you can now use Isobox like a pro!